Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

  5'b10000: out = inp16;
  ```
 ## Design Fix
 The design has been fix with the correct assignments.
-The fixed design is in the file mux_fixed.v.
+The fixed design is in the file "mux_fixed.v".

 ## Is The Verification Complete?
 Yes, the DUT was tested for all valid inputs(the selector and MUX input).